Curriculum Leader: Mr P Hickling

-Geography is a popular and well regarded subject within the school.
-The department currently consists of six Geography teachers, with several also teaching other subjects.
-Lessons are mainly taught in specialised rooms, which are next to each other in a well-equipped block that was built in 2004.
-Each room is modern and well-resourced with its own whiteboard, interactive smartboard and computer linked to the school network.
+Geography is a popular and well regarded subject within the school, where high quality learning is at the core of the department’s vision.
+The department currently consists of seven Geography teachers.
+Lessons are taught in specialised rooms, which are next to each other in the well-equipped Newton block that was opened in September 2015.
+Each room is modern and well-resourced with its own whiteboard, interactive Clevertouch TV and computer linked to the school network.
 A dedicated computer room with 30 terminals is nearby.

-Lessons are varied with a mix of problem solving exercises, research based activities, worksheets, use of the interactive smartboard, DVDs and group work.
+Lessons are varied with a mix of problem solving exercises, research based activities, worksheets, use of the interactive Clevertouch TV, DVDs and group work.
 ICT is used to enhance students learning where possible, for example for researching and presenting information.
-Fieldwork is important and Year 7 students use the local area, Year 8 visit the coast at Flamborough and Year 10 GCSE students go on a residential fieldtrip in April to Bewerley Park to help them complete their controlled assessment.
-Year 12 fieldwork is carried out at the Cranedale Centre over three days in October.
-In addition, there is a fieldtrip to Iceland for Year 12/13 students to explore issues about plate tectonics, geothermal activity and tourism.
+Fieldwork is important and Year 7 students use the local area, Year 8 visit the Yorkshire Coast, Year 10 students go on a field trip to the Yorkshire Dales to collect information about river processes and Year 11 students collect information about development in urban areas.
+There is also an opportunity for Year 10 students to go on a fantastic educational trip to Sicily to explore the volcanic islands.
+Year 12 fieldwork is carried out at the Cranedale Centre over three days in October, collecting information about change in Scarborough, coastal systems and physical processes in the North York Moors.
+In addition, there is an awe inspiring field trip to Iceland for Year 12/13 students to explore issues about plate tectonics, geothermal activity, glaciers and tourism.

 The department has friendly, enthusiastic and committed teachers who are continuing to improve the already high standards that have been achieved in the past.